The 24th Duskin Leadership Training in Japan:

 ※The schedule is subject to change.

 Countries/regions in Asia and the Pacific excluding New Zealand and Australia

-Training takes place at a variety of locations across Japan, including rehabilitation centers for persons with disabilities, educational institutions, organizations of/for persons with disabilities and voluntary organizations.
+Training takes place at a variety of locations across Japan, including service providers for persons with disabilities, educational institutions and organizations of/for persons with disabilities.

-- (1) The 10-month long training program will consist of three parts ‒ Japanese language learning, individual training and group training.
+- (1) Approximately the 10-month long training program will consist of three parts ‒ Japanese (sign) language learning, group training and individual training.